darksylinc/context_translate/README.md

 Once translated, use `File` -> `Import` -> `Import Text Objects to CSV` to duplicate each text object with its translated counterpart.
 They will be added together to a single new Collection.

+The tool has been optimized for 2D Canvas flow, in which +Z is up and -Z is down.
+It is also been tweaked for Japanese Manga in which left-most text comes before right-most text.
+Though this should be easy to make tweakable in the future.

+**The order of lines is important**, because:

+1. Hi!
+Did you enjoy the movie yesterday?
+2. No, I did not!
+3. Yes!
+I loved it!
+But I think Cecilia fell asleep.

+Does NOT mean the same as:

+1. Hi!
+Did you enjoy the movie yesterday?
+2. Yes!
+I loved it!
+But I think Cecilia fell asleep.
+3. No, I did not!

+**And the AI will translate them very differently**.
+In the first example, Cecilia answering first implies she did not like the movie.
+In the second example, Cecilia is countering she did not fall asleep. **Context matters**.

 # License

 Under GNU GENERAL PUBLIC LICENSE (GPL) 3.0.
 See [LICENSE](./LICENSE).